-Sonia studied medicine and also did an MSc in Social Psychology at LSE before training as a psychiatrist at the Maudsley.
+Sonia Johnson studied medicine and also did an MSc in Social Psychology at LSE before training as a psychiatrist at the Maudsley.
 Her first academic post was as a Clinical Lecturer in Community Psychiatry at the Institute of Psychiatry.
-She then moved to UCL, where she has remained as Senior Lecturer, Reader and now Professor of Social and Community Psychiatry.
+She then moved to UCL, where she is now Professor of Social and Community Psychiatry.
 Her clinical work is as a consultant psychiatrist in the Early Intervention Service for psychosis in Islington, which she helped to set up - currently she specialises in seeing people with early bipolar.
-She is rather easily distracted by interesting new research topics, and has published on a wide range of areas including crisis and early intervention services, cannabis use in psychosis, women's mental health and employment.
-Newer interests are in loneliness and in digital mental health.
-She also is the proud Director of the MSc programme in the UCL Division of Psychiatry, a source of quite a few Elves and others who achieve amazing things.
-As of 2017 she is Director of the NIHR Mental Health Policy Research Unit for England.
+Her research interests have been wide ranging, recently including crisis and early intervention services, digital mental health, women’s mental health and loneliness and social isolation.
+She is Director of the NIHR Mental Health Policy Research Unit (@MentalHealthPRU) which provides evidence to inform policy and is currently working on a programme of rapid research related to the mental health care impact of COVID-19.
+She leads the UKRI Loneliness and Social Isolation in Mental Health Network (@UCL_Loneliness) with Alexandra Pitman.
+She is also is the proud Director of the MSc programme in the UCL Division of Psychiatry (@MentalHealthMSc), a source of quite a number of Elves and others who have been achieving amazing things.

 On the day that the new Mental Health Act Review report is published, Sonia Johnson and Bryn Lloyd-Evans reflect on the NIHR Mental Health Policy Research Unit contribution to the Independent Review of the Mental Health Act.[read the full story...]

 Today we announce the launch of the new NIHR Mental Health Policy Research Unit, led by Sonia Johnson from UCL & Paul McCrone from King’s, alongside researchers from City, University of London and Middlesex University.[read the full story...]